SOPs - Standard Operation Procedures¶

 Snapshot Creation¶

-The RDS DB instances are isolated and not accessible from localhost or outside the cluster.
-If you do need a Postgres dump you can apply the following manifests and execute the following commands to create a postgres dump and copy it to your local machine:
+If you need a Postgres dump, you can apply the following manifests and execute the commands below to create a dump and copy it to your local machine:

 apiVersion: v1